Nonlinear topological edge states, topological gap solitons, and self-induced topological edge states in nonlinear Su-Schrieffer-Heeger circuit lattices: Nonlinear topological edge states

-We then study the second configuration.
-The structure is connected by two lattices with different topological properties defined in the linear limit (winding number $\mathcal{W}=0$ for the left nontopological part and $\mathcal{W}=1$ for the right topological part \cite{PRB84-195452}).
+We then study the second configuration shown in Fig. \ref{fig_findings}(b).
+The structure is connected by two lattices with different topological properties defined in the linear limit (winding number $\mathcal{W}=0$ for the left topologically trivial part and $\mathcal{W}=1$ for the right nontrivial part \cite{PRB84-195452}).
 Without nonlinearity, a topological edge state is localized at the boundary between the two parts \cite{ncommun6-6710,ncommun3-882}.
-Similarly, with onsite nonlinearity, nonlinear topological edge states which are bifurcated from the linear edge state appear, as shown in Fig. \ref{fig2}d (see Supplementary Note 5 for the stability analysis).
+Similarly, with onsite nonlinearity, nonlinear topological edge states which are bifurcated from the linear edge state appear, as shown in Fig. \ref{fig2}(d) (see Fig. \ref{fig_interface_stability} and Appendix \ref{app_E} for the stability analysis).
 Due to the same physical origin, the nonlinear topological edge states in this lattice also exhibit the sublattice polarization and phase jump, and nonlinearity also weakens the state localization.
-These properties are confirmed by the experimental measurements presented in in Figs. \ref{fig2}e-f (see Supplementary Note 6 for the experimental implementation, complete voltage spectra, and quantitative analysis).
-Note that the nonlinear topological edge states are completely different from the nontopological conventional solitons that do not possess these characteristics (see Supplementary Notes 5 for the nontoplogical edge states).
+These properties are confirmed by the experimental measurements presented in in Figs. \ref{fig2}(e)-(f) (see Appendix \ref{app_F} for the experimental implementation, complete voltage spectra, and quantitative analysis).
+Note that the nonlinear topological edge states are fundamentally different from conventional topologically trivial solitons, which do not exhibit these characteristics (see Fig. \ref{fig_interface_nonsaturable} and Appendix \ref{app_E} for a discussion on topologically trivial edge states).